 8. After my child becomes a student, can I see his/her grades?

 Generally, no. You do not automatically have access to your child's educational records (grades, tuition bill, student health records, etc) because of FERPA laws.
 You must be able to provide documentation that establishes that you provide one-half or more of your student's support.
-Learn more about that process and FERPA here.
+Learn more about FERPA.

-9. Will my student be required to attend orientation before they can register for
+9. Will my student be required to complete orientation before he or she can register

 Yes.
-All new students are required to register for and attend new student orientation before they can register for classes.
-The orientation office offers multiple sessions at convenient times throughout the year.
-If your student is from out of state, online orientation may be an option.
+All new students are required to complete new student orientation before they can register for classes.
+Your student will receive notification on how to complete the orientation requirement.
 Visit uvu.edu/orientation/ to find out more information.

 1. What if my student doesn't see the major they want on the list?

 Sometimes majors are listed under a different name than what your student may be looking for.
 For example, you won't find psychology on a list of majors.
 Psychology is an emphasis under the "Behavioral Science" major.
 Another example is "Exercise Science" which is listed under "Physical Education and Recreation."
-Contact the Career and Academic Counseling Center at 801-863-8425 if you want to know if a specific major is offered at UVU.
+View UVU's degrees and programs.

 2. My student is not sure that he/she wants a four-year bachelor's degree.
 What types